biona001/Knockoffs.jl/docs/src/man/fixed/fixed.md

       0.00382205   0.00382205
      -0.0072671   -0.0072671
       0.00966888   0.00966888
-      0.444122     0.444122
+      0.493225     0.493225

 ## LASSO example

-Let us apply the generated knockoffs to the model selection problem.
-In layman's term, it can be stated as
+Let us apply the generated knockoffs to the model selection problem

 > Given response $\mathbf{y}_{n \times 1}$, design matrix $\mathbf{X}_{n \times p}$, we want to select a subset $S \subset \{1,...,p\}$ of variables that are truly causal for $\mathbf{y}$.